 Having spent his youth in the Midwest, Rod currently resides in South Carolina.
-On his journey to a business degree Rod began to take writing more seriously while attending South Dakota State University where he started writing “Keller’s Den,” his fist published novel.
+On his journey to a business degree Rod began to take writing more seriously while attending South Dakota State University where he started writing “Keller’s Den,” his first published novel.
 The intriguing storyline and subplots in “Keller’s Den,” demonstrate that he has no shortage of creativity.
 The same holds true for “A Passage to Home,” an incredible story about tragedy, triumph and miracles, as well as "Body Parts," a horrific story about a mad woman who seeks retribution and makes profits from body parts!

 Interesting trivia: There is a host of notable author’s in Rod’s ancestry which include Louisa May Alcott, Oliver Wendell Holmes, Geoffrey Chaucer, O Henry, Stephen Crane, Laura Ingalls Wilder, William Faulkner and Truman Capote.